aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 | (not in v1) |  |  |
 | V2NEXT | `false` | `true` |

 ### @aws-cdk/aws-lambda-nodejs:defaultAwsSdkConnectionReuseToFalse

-*Set default value for awsSdkConnectionReuse to false.* (default)
+*Change default value for awsSdkConnectionReuse to false.* (default)

-When this feature flag is enabled, the default value for the `awsSdkConnectionReuse` property of the `NodejsFunction` construct is set to `false`.
+When this feature flag is enabled, and the `awsSdkConnectionReuse` property is not provided in a `NodejsFunction` construct, the construct automatically defaults the value of this property to false.

 | Since | Default | Recommended |
 | ----- | ----- | ----- |
 | (not in v1) |  |  |
 | V2NEXT | `false` | `true` |

+**Compatibility with old behavior:** Pass `awsSdkConnectionReuse: true` to `NodejsFunction` construct to restore the previous behavior.

 <!-- END details -->